Missing and Murdered

 He talked about how his first day off the reserve was the day he was taken to the residential school.
 He talked about what it meant to be a survivor and how he carries this picture of his classmates with him every day because that experience as a survivor is something that he carries every day.
 The keynote speaker for the conference was Marie Wilson, who was one of the commissioners of the Truth and Reconciliation Commission.
 She was incredibly powerful.
 She talked about what it was like for her to travel across the country as a commissioner, and hear directly from survivors about their experiences, but also to witness how residential schools are impacting families and communities generations later.
 In her speech, she told us that it’s our job as journalists to connect the dots and to actually show people how these issues are connected.
 We can’t say that we don't have the resources, or that our news rooms are getting smaller, or that people want a certain kind of news.
 It’s our responsibly as journalists to help connect these dots.

-JBNC Absolutely.
-I think it’s so important that people — because of the internet and hopefully because of the changing winds of society, culture, and politics — are actually finally hearing these stories.
+Absolutely.
+I think it’s so important that people—because of the internet and hopefully because of the changing winds of society, culture, and politics—are actually finally hearing these stories.
 As Indigenous journalists, I think we also tell these stories in part because we don’t want to have to keep telling them.

 But I think it’s so crucial for organizations to also invest in Indigenous journalists, because we have an understanding of these issues that even the well intentioned ally just doesn’t have.
 It’s really important for us to be telling our own stories.

-JBNC I want to go back to the issue of connecting the dots, which is really a tall order for journalists of all stripes, and particularly for Indigenous journalists.
+I want to go back to the issue of connecting the dots, which is really

 For people who don’t come from these circumstances, can you connect some of those dots for us about the relationship between colonization and the residential schools and the social inequities that make our communities so vulnerable today?